continue-ai-company/AI2Apps-user-manual/README.md

 > During testing, accessing AI models requires registering and logging into Tab-OS (signing up for a Tab-OS account is completely free).
 Once you successfully register or log in, you can use the project wizard to create AI Agent projects.

+> Limitations of browser access to AI2Apps: RPA is not supported, and deploying local AI projects are not supported.
+If you want to experience these features, please deploy AI2Apps locally.

 ### 2. Local Deployment

 - Install [Anaconda](https://www.anaconda.com/)